wunewww/clash-docker/README.md

 **Trojan** links).
 It is also recommended to set `-v <path_to_dir>:/configs and replace `<path_to_dir>` with a local path to store the generated clash config to enable to change the clash config manually later.

+The container will fetch rules from [Loyalsoldier/clash-rules](https://github.com/Loyalsoldier/clash-rules) converts them for Clash, and combines them with your subscription Trojan links and default settings in `config.yaml`.

-Container will fetch rules from @Loyalsoldier/clash-rules and adds the converted rules to config.yaml conbined with the subscripted trojan links and some pre-defined settings.Container won't fetch the rules once the config.yaml have been generated.
+Container won't fetch the rules once the config.yaml have been generated.

 Also, the project can be built locally hereafter.